Cxhcmhhh/AtomicDance/README.md

 # Music-to-Dance Generation via Atomic Movements

+**This repo is not the up-to-date version.
+Please refer to this [Link](https://github.com/oceanflowlab/AtomicDance) for the latest one.**

 <!-- Replace the # targets below when the public resources are available. -->
 [![Paper](https://img.shields.io/badge/Paper-PDF-red?style=plastic&logo=adobeacrobatreader&logoColor=red)](#)
 [![arXiv](https://img.shields.io/badge/arXiv-Coming_Soon-b31b1b.svg)](#)